naofireblade/homebridge-weather-plus/README.md

 Translation for the current day and the weather report.
 Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
 The default is `en`.

 **nameNow**
 Name for the current condition accessory.
 The default is `"Now"`.
-You can also set this to your city name or weather service type.
+You could set this to your city name or weather service type.

 **nameForecast**
 Name for the forecast accessories.
 Adds a prefix to the forecast days.
+You could set this to your city name or weather service type as well.

 **compatibility**
 Compatibility for the Apple Home app, the Eve app or a mix of both.
 This is required due to limitations in the Apple Home app recognized weather conditions.